aungtet12/aungtet12.github.io/README.md

 ## Summary

-Enthusiastic second-year Tourism student with hands-on bartending experience and skilled in crafting a variety of cocktails nd bevrages, with a keeninterest in mixology and customer services.
+Enthusiastic second-year Tourism student with hands-on bartending experience and skilled in crafting a variety of cocktails nd bevrages, with a keen interest in mixology and customer services.
 Eager to leverage bartenging skills and hospility knowledge to contribute positively to a dynamic team.

 ## Skills